bmandracchia/bioMONAI/README.md

 ## Overview

-bioMONAI is a collaborative platform for developing and deploying deep learning models in medical imaging using the MONAI framework and Jupyter notebooks.
+bioMONAI is a collaborative platform for developing and deploying deep learning models in medical imaging using the MONAI framework, fastai, TorchIO, and Jupyter notebooks.
 This project aims to facilitate interoperability, reproducibility, and community collaboration in biomedical research.